-The accurate status of your listing is an important piece of information, as it communicates where in the listing cycle it is.
+The accurate status of your listing is an important piece of information, as it communicates where within the listing cycle it is.
 Below are the statuses that can be assigned to your listing.

 Active means your listing is on the market, available to be shown and you're currently accepting offers.
 If during the listing period, the seller wishes to stop showing the property temporarily, the status can be changed to Coming Soon / Hold.

 Coming Soon / Hold:

 The Coming Soon / Hold status has been added to allow participants to accurately reflect the status of a property that has a valid Listing Agreement but is not available for showings as stated by the Seller.
 The property must have an Available for Showing date which cannot exceed 30 days.
 On the Available for Showing Date, the property will automatically switch to Active.
 There are three very important things to remember with listing in the Coming Soon / Hold status:

 - Public advertising of a listing is permitted while in Coming Soon.
 This includes yard signs, social media posts, email, etc.